ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-uninstall-dynamic-web-twain.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: How To Uninstall Dynamic Web TWAIN
+title: How to uninstall Dynamsoft Service
 keywords: Dynamic Web TWAIN, Documentation, Develop
-breadcrumbText: How To Uninstall Dynamic Web TWAIN
+breadcrumbText: How to uninstall Dynamsoft Service
-description: How To Uninstall Dynamic Web TWAIN
+description: How to uninstall Dynamsoft Service
 ---

 # Development

-## How to uninstall Dynamic Web TWAIN?
+## How to uninstall Dynamsoft Service?

 ### On Windows